Best sports bra 2020: for runners, the gym and all other exercise

 While some may find playing sports or going to the gym a highlight of their week, for most of us, signing up to an activity or a class is an achievement in itself.

 And for women, we have the extra trauma of worrying what to wear so we don’t embarrass ourselves with a Janet Jackson-style wardrobe malfunction.
+This guide will help make sure that never happens.

 - Read about the best running shoes, tested by our experts